 You may have received a letter from Medicaid that you need a Qualified Income Trust in order to be eligible for benefits under Tenncare.
 A Qualified Income Trust (Q.I.T.) is a type of irrevocable trust that is also often called a "Miller" Trust.
+This type of trust is used for Medicaid applicants whose income is too high to qualify for Medicaid but is not enough to cover their monthly bill in a skilled nursing facility.
 Silva Law, LLC is experienced in setting up Qualified Income Trusts and advising clients on both the legal requirements of the trust and how the trust must be managed in order to continue to receive Medicaid benefits.

 What are the legal requirements for a Qualified Income Trust in Tennessee?

 1. The trust must be irrevocable and cannot be amended or changed by the Grantor (Medicaid recipient).

 2. All disbursements or payments from the QIT are made for:

 a.
 A personal needs allowance of $50 per month